I often recommend creatine supplements to my clients for muscle growth.

-It’s not something that’s happened to me, so I got together with my dietitian to figure out why it seems to happen to some people.
+It’s not something that’s happened to many patients, so I had to research further with a fellow dietitian to figure out why it happens to some people.

 So, how does creatine cause constipation?